-Whether your spouse has primary, shared or sole custody of his children, or even only visitation, you will be living under the same roof as your step-children at least some of the time.
-This means you will eventually have to deal with discipline, medical and school issues.
-As a step-parent, what rights do you have to participate in these decisions?
+Whether your spouse has primary, shared, or sole custody of their children, or even only visitation, you will be living under the same roof as your stepchildren for at least some of the time.
+This means you will eventually have to deal with discipline, medical and school issues related to your partner's kids.
+As a stepparent, what rights do you have to participate in these decisions?

 - Guardianship gives you the same rights over the child as a natural parent would have.